 As Karin Breuer relates in her excellent Japanesque: The Japanese Print in the Era of Impressionism, the rise of a prosperous merchant class during the Tokugawa shogunate led to the development of an entertainment subculture that served them, a complex of art and entertainment that came to be known as the “floating world,” or ukiyo.
 The arts flourished during this time – calligraphy, music, poetry, the tea ceremony, and of course the famous woodblock prints, or ukiyo-e.
 These prints, which could be produced inexpensively and were designed for a mass audience, depicted famous actors, beautiful women, figures and events from Japanese history and mythology, familiar landscapes from around Japan, and so on.
 Print collections like Katsushika Hokusai’s Thirty-Six Views of Mount Fuji (c.
 1830-32) and Utagawa Hiroshige’s series One Hundred Famous Views of Edo (1856–59) became vastly popular.

-By the 1850s and 1860s, once Japanese ports were opened to foreign trade during the Meiji restoration, prints and other Japanese items like textiles, screens, and furniture started to become commonplace in Europe.
+By the 1860s, once Japanese ports were opened to foreign trade during the beginnings of the Meiji restoration, prints and other Japanese items like textiles, screens, and furniture started to become commonplace in Europe.
 And interest in them was almost immediate, especially in France.
 Societies and clubs were formed around the appreciation of Japanese art and culture – one formed in 1865 included Degas, Manet, Whistler, Charles Baudelaire, and Émile Zola as members.
 Critic Philippe Burty coined the word Japonisme in 1872 to describe the influence of Japanese art on the French.
 Soon Japanese prints were well-known throughout France.
 Major art dealers sold them by the hundreds, and books, articles, and exhibitions were dedicated to the subject.

 Certain standard devices and themes found in Japanese prints were particularly attractive to Western artists.
 Among them were: an unusually low or high perspective, an original use of color, distinctive decorative patterns on clothing, asymmetrical compositions, strong diagonals, stylization, and the use of silhouettes in the background.
 Ross King, in his book Mad Enchantment: Claude Monet and the Painting of the Water Lilies (which I reviewed here), also points out that subject matter was another area in which the Impressionists and Japanese artists found common ground.
 “Hiroshige and his contemporaries depicted scenes of modern Japanese life in beautiful but modest surroundings: beside rivers, on bridges, in busy streets, during local festivals, and in teahouses or flowering lakeside gardens.”
 Monet and his fellow Impressionists, then, felt free to use as their subjects “the simple and analogous vistas in their own world: city streets, riversides, women’s fashions, sailboats, bridges, theaters, and opera houses.”